-To facilitate class discussion and participation, students are expected to read the assigned readings beforehand.
+To best facilitate class discussion and participation, students are expected to read the assigned readings beforehand.

 Technical requirements for taking the course: In addition to stable, higher-speed Internet connection, students, optimally, will have a computer with a microphone and/or webcam (or a smart device with these features.)
-These devices will allow students to directly interact with the Course Director during and after the formal lecture/discussion when scheduled for online activities.
+These devices will allow students to directly interact with the Course Director during and after the formal lecture/discussion for any online content.
 If you do not have access to a microphone or webcam you will still be able to participate via a text screen on our Zoom platform.
-While there are no participation grades assigned in Public Law II, your regular attendance and interaction with your Course Director and classmates is essential in achieving learning outcomes.
+While there are no participation grades assigned in Public Law II, your regular attendance/interaction in-class (and online when/if necessary) with your Course Director and classmates is essential in achieving learning outcomes.

-Several platforms will be used in this course (e.g., EClass and Zoom,) through which students will interact with the course material and the course director, as well as with one another.
+Several platforms will be used in this course (e.g., Moodle and Zoom,) through which students will interact with the course material and the course director, as well as with one another.